angelomilan/ethereum-guides/GPU-cloud_mining.md

 python mk_genesis_block.py --extradata 0x11bbe8db4e347b4e8c937c1c8370e4b5ed33adb3db69cbdb7a38e1e50b1b82fa > genesis_block.json
 ```

-The block will start fetching, processing and validating the transactions.
+The block will start fetching, processing, validating and timestamping the transactions.
 These are the transactions that took place in the Ether pre-sale during 2014.
 How cool is that?

 ###Step 3 - Use geth to download the blockchain